Plans Indoor Rainy Season

 Go to the Movies Like a Local

-● Best for: rainy dates, lazy nights, recovering from 20,000 steps, pretending you live here
+✓ Best for: rainy dates, lazy nights, and pretending you live here

 03

 Rain and coffee in Mexico City just make sense together.
-And this city takes coffee shops seriously.
-You can spend an entire rainy afternoon café hopping between completely different worlds: Korean-style cafés with minimalist interiors and insane pastries.
-Quiet bookstores where you can borrow a novel and disappear for hours.
-Listening cafés with vinyl sessions and giant speakers where people sit silently drinking espresso while music fills the room.
-Tiny indie cafés hidden inside old apartments.
-Traditional Mexican coffee spots serving café de olla that smells like cinnamon and feels like comfort in a cup.
-Mexico City has one of the most interesting café scenes anywhere right now, and rainy days are the perfect excuse to slow down and explore it.
+This city takes coffee seriously.
+You can spend an entire rainy afternoon café hopping between completely different worlds — Korean-style cafés with minimalist interiors and excellent pastries, quiet bookstore cafés where you can borrow a novel and disappear for hours, listening cafés with vinyl sessions where people sit silently drinking espresso while music fills the room.

-● Best for: reading, people watching, hiding from storms, first dates, remote work
+✓ Best for: reading, people watching, hiding from storms, remote work

 04